shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you can exhume dead bodies from their resting place.
 As an action, spend 2 Spell Points or more to bring a dead body within your Cast Range to life.
 If it is able, it will spend all its actions and movement to get to your location, digging through as much dirt and opening as many doors as it needs to (only if it is physically capable of doing so) to do so.
 It then serves you as an undead minion until it collapses.

+Minions get raised with hit points equal to Xd4 \* the Spell Points spent to animate it / 2, rounded up, where X is your Reality Bender level.

 ### Undead Minions

 At level 3, you gain control of undead minions.
 They are bound to your Tether Range and Spell Duration.
 When they expire, they collapse to the ground as the pile of flesh and bones that they are.